Undergraduate and Graduate Programs

 Associate Professor of Education

-Thomas's research and scholarship activities focus on science teacher development at both the preservice and inservice levels.
+Tom's research and scholarship activities focus on science teacher development at both the preservice and inservice levels.
 He teaches both the elementary and secondary science methods courses at UC.
 He is currently a member of the Professional Development Committee for the Associate for Science Teacher Education (ASTE).
-Thomas is also the faculty advisor for the Alpha Delta Phi chapter of Kappa Delta Pi (International Honor Society in Education) and the Education Club (UC - TEACH).
+Thomas is also the faculty advisor for the Alpha Delta Phi chapter of Kappa Delta Pi (International Honor Society in Education) and the Education Club.

 Diana, T.J.
 (2013).
 Microteaching revisited: Using technology to enhance the professional development of pre-service teachers.
 The Clearing House 86(4): 150-154.

 Diana, T.J.
 (2013).
 Developing reflective teachers with the research-based rationale.
 Kappa Delta Pi (KDP) Record 49(1): 26-29.

 Diana, T.J.
 (2011).
 Becoming a teacher leader through action research.
 Kappa Delta Pi (KDP) Record 47(4):170-173.

 Tillotson, J.W., Ochanj, M.K., & Diana, T.J.
 (2004).
 Studying the game: Action research in science education.
 In J. Weld (Ed.)
 The game of science education.
 Boston, MA: Allyn & Bacon.Courses taught at Utica College:

 - EDU 321 - Foundations of American Education

 - EDU 337 - Adolescent Science Methods

 - EDU 344 - Science & Technology Methods: Birth - Childhood